art-framework/core/docs/developer/README.md

      */
     public static class ActionConfig {

+        // the config class needs to have a parameterless public contructor
+        // and needs to be static if it is an inner class

         @Required
         @Position(0)
         @Description("Damage amount in percent or health points.
 Use a value between 0 and 1 if percentage=true.")